Kansas City Tinnitus Relief Specialists

 Today, many effective options are available to help tinnitus.
 Because tinnitus is so individual, you should work with your audiologist or physician to determine the best management option for you.

 Tinnitus is most often related to a change in auditory function, so the first step in addressing your tinnitus is to undergo a comprehensive hearing evaluation.
-If you are new to our practice and have not been evaluated previously, these tests will be conducted at your initial appointment.
+If you are new to our practice and have not been evaluated for tinnitus previously, these tests will be conducted at your initial appointment.
 If you have had a comprehensive hearing evaluation (or any other testing related to your tinnitus) within the last 6 months, you will be asked to obtain a copy of the results to bring to your consultation.
 You will receive a number of forms, including a general health history form, a tinnitus history form, and a tinnitus questionnaire to complete prior to your appointment, which will be used to learn more about your overall health and your experience with tinnitus.
 Be sure to bring a comprehensive list of your medications and dosages with you.
 Important: Do not discontinue or change your medication without first consulting your prescribing physician.

 At your tinnitus consultation, we will review your history, your hearing evaluation results, and your questionnaire answers and score.
 We may complete a tinnitus psychoacoustic assessment to measure your tinnitus pitch, loudness, and minimum masking level.
 We will review our current understanding of tinnitus pathophysiology and make recommendations to address your unique concerns.

 Sound Therapy for Tinnitus

 The primary form of tinnitus management offered by Associated Audiologists is sound therapy in a structured and supervised program.
 Sound therapy promotes habituation to tinnitus.